BackupTheBerlios/hjb-svn/trunk/docs/rst/send-hjb-message.rst

 :Returns: N/A

-This **POST** request sends a single message through a vendor's messaging system using a JMS producer.
-The message must be encoded as described in `message translation`_ and included in the POST request as a parameter.
+This **POST** request sends a single message through a vendor's messaging system using the JMS producer identified by the URI at the root of the request's URL.
+The message must be encoded as described in `message translation`_ and included in the POST request as the *message-to-send* parameter .
 The command

-* must include a parameter indicating what type of JMS message is being sent.
+* must include a parameter indicating what type of JMS message is being sent *(cf hjb_jms_message_interface)*.

 * may optionally change the default 'send' behaviour of the producer, depending on the values of the *delivery-mode*, *priority*,